Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_01/host_eval.md

    --------------------------------------------------------------------
     Verification: PASS
    ```
-Throughput = Total data/Total time = 1.39 GB/552.534s = 2.516 GB/s
+Throughput = Total data/Total time = 1.39 GB/552.534ms = 2.516 GB/s

 You can see that the throughput of the application has increased almost by a factor of 7 by offloading the "Compute Output Flags from Hash" code section to the FPGA.

-With the above throughput, processing 15 GB of data would take 1.65 hours to compute the score as opposed to 12.3 hours on host CPU.
+With the above throughput, processing 15 TB of data would take 1.65 hours to compute the score as opposed to 12.3 hours on host CPU.

 ## Conclusion

 In this lab, you have seen how to profile an application and determine which parts are best suited for FPGA acceleration.
-You've also  experienced that once efficiently implemented, FPGA-accelerated applications on AWS F1 instances execute significantly faster than conventional software-only applications.
+You've also experienced that once an accelerator is efficiently implemented, FPGA-accelerated applications on AWS F1 instances execute significantly faster than conventional software-only applications.

 In the next lab you will dive deeper into the details of the FPGA-accelerated application and learn some of the fundamental optimization techniques leveraged in this example.
-In particular, you will discover how to optimize data movements between host and FPGA, how to efficiently invoke the FPGA kernel and how to overlap computation on the CPU and the FPGA to maximize application performance.
+In particular, you will discover how to optimize data movements between host and FPGA, how to efficiently invoke the FPGA kernel and how to overlap computation on the host CPU and the FPGA to maximize application performance.

 ---------------------------------------